SimonLeiner/SimonLeiner/ReadMe.md

 ## About Me:
 I am currently a Master Student of Information Systems at the TUM and completed my Bachelors in Industrial Engineering at the KIT.
-I am interested in topics related to quantitative finance (portfolio & risk management); mathematics (statstics & operations research) and computer science (data science & machine learning).
+I am interested in topics related to computer science (data science & machine learning), quantitative finance (portfolio & risk management) and mathematics (statstics & operations research).

 ## Selected Projects (Most Repositories are private):
 - Statistical Arbitrage and other investments strategies with polars, functime and nautilus-trader.